LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-sources.rst

 =============================================

-Once a custom data source connector module is registered by Lasso Server, it will appear in the "Datasources" area of Lasso Server Admin.
+Once a custom data source connector module is registered by Lasso Server, it will appear in the "Datasources" section of Lasso Server Admin.
 If a connector appears here, then it has been installed correctly.

 The administrator adds the data source connection information to the "Hosts"